-NEW ZEALAND: The Civil Aviation Authority (CAA) now requires all aerodromes to submit regular movement reports.
+NEW ZEALAND: The Civil Aviation Authority (CAA) requires all aerodromes to submit regular movement reports to CAA:

 -- Certificated Aerodromes: CAA rule 139.76 and 139.411 require Certificated aerodromes to submit monthly movement data at the end of each quarter year.
 Aimm prepares this data for each of its Certificated Client Airports, broken down as specified, and sends details within seven days of the end of each quarter with links and directions for filling in form 24139 / 05 and submitting electronically.

 -- Non-Certficated Aerodromes: CAA rule 139.505 applies to Non-Certificated aerodromes which are required to submit form 24139 / 06 annually.
 At the required time Aimm collates the appropriate data for these client aerodromes, with instructions on downloading form 24139 / 06 and submitting it electronically.

 Aimm's Regulatory Reports and reminders make it quick and easy to fulfil the regulatory requirements so that the Aerodrome can remain in compliance.

 The Airport Manager automatically gets monthly reports within a week of each month ending, and any required figures can be sent from that.
 Also many Airports and Airfields have a specific requirement to report the movement counts for the whole Financial Year to the their Board/Supervisor.
 As different Airports have different financial years, within a week after the end of each quarter year, Aimm will automatically extract the movement numbers for the previous 12 months, so that these can be forwarded to the Board/Supervisor as required.